spinnaker/spinnaker.github.io/guides/user/managed-delivery/environment-constraints/index.md

 evaluated.
 Stateful constraints are a powerful construct, with the ability to mutate cloud state during their evaluation.
 Examples include deploying a new artifact version into an environment for the sake of canary analysis, or launching a smoke-test pipeline against a prior environment, gating promotion on its success.

-The implicit ordering by type ensures that a pipeline constraint on a production environment intended to run tests against a prior environment will not be launched until the artifact version being evaluated has actually been delivered into that prior environment.
-All stateful constraints can be manually overridden, such as when a canary failure is deemed to be expected for a given change, or a false positive.
+This implicit ordering by type ensures that a pipeline constraint gating promotion to a production environment on smoke-tests run against a prior environment will only invoke the test pipeline after the artifact version under evaluation is deployed to the prior environment.

+All stateful constraints can be manually overridden, such as when a canary failure is deemed to be expected for a given change, or a false alarm.
 When an environment defines multiple constraints, all must pass before a new artifact is promoted into the environment.

 ## Available Constraints